Murali121290/Capstone-Projects/README.md

-# All-in-One CI/CD on AWS (Terraform + Jenkins + SonarQube + Minikube)
+# All-in-One CI/CD on AWS (Terraform + Jenkins + SonarQube + K3s)

 ## Overview
-This project provisions an EC2 instance via Terraform and boots Jenkins, SonarQube, and Minikube on that instance using Docker.
+This project provisions an EC2 instance via Terraform and boots Jenkins, SonarQube, and K3s on that instance using Docker.
 A vulnerable Flask app (`app.py`) is provided with two seeded vulnerabilities (SQL injection and insecure `eval`).
-The Jenkins pipeline runs SonarQube analysis (first run expected to fail Quality Gate), then after you fix the vulnerabilities it will build, push to ECR, and deploy to Minikube.
+The Jenkins pipeline runs SonarQube analysis (first run expected to fail Quality Gate), then after you fix the vulnerabilities it will build, push to ECR, and deploy to K3s.

 ## High-level architecture

 GitHub --> Jenkins --> SonarQube
                      \
-                      --> Docker image --> ECR --> Minikube
+                      --> Docker image --> ECR --> K3s

 ## Prerequisites
 - AWS CLI configured (`aws configure`)